datacamp/authoring/docs/courses/exercises/normal-exercises/intro-text.md

 ### Keep it short

-The [Content Guidelines](courses/guidelines/content.html#normal-exercise) limit the number of characters in the intro text to 480 characters, which is less than two Tweets.
+The [Content Guidelines](courses/guidelines/content.html#normal-exercise) limit the number of characters in the intro text to 780 characters, which is less than three Tweets.
 Be ruthless about editing!

 ### Motivate the problem